In an Emergency 24/7

-*Closed: Monday - Thursday, 12 to 1 p.m.
+Monday - Thursday: 9 a.m. to 4 p.m.

 Faculty and staff can also call this number to consult about students in crisis when the Center for Wellness & Wellbeing is closed.

 Free Confidential, Short-Term Individual Counseling: Provided by licensed psychologists and advanced trainees under close supervision by the licensed staff.

 Referral Services: Because our center provides short-term counseling, community referrals to appropriate agencies are offered for students in need of longer-term or more specialized services.

-Crisis Intervention (walk-in services are not available remotely while campus is closed): Please use crisis resources: SMC 24/7 emotional support line, (800) 691-6003; Suicide Prevention Lifeline (800) 273-8255; Crisis Text Line (text COURAGE to 741741); or Department of Mental Health Help Line, (800) 854-7771
+Crisis Intervention (walk-in services are not available remotely while campus is closed): Please use crisis resources: SMC 24/7 emotional support line, 800-691-6003; Suicide Prevention Lifeline 800-273-8255; Crisis Text Line (text COURAGE to 741741); or Department of Mental Health Help Line, 800-854-7771

 Consultations: Our center offers faculty, staff, and administrators the opportunity to get assistance dealing with challenging students, difficult circumstances and disruptive situations involving students.